kirbysayshi/vash/README.md

 # USAGE

-	// include src/vash.js somewhere on the page... console.log(vash)
-	// outputs
-	vash
-		tpl: function(string, useWith){}
-		config: {
-			useWith: true
-			modelName: "model"
-		}

-### vash.tpl(templateString, [useWith])
+### vash.compile(templateString, [options])

-Vash has one public method, `vash.tpl()`.
+Vash has one public method, `vash.compile()`.
 It accepts a string template, and returns a function that, when executed, returns a generated string template.
 The compiled function accepts one parameter, `model`, which is the object that should be used to populate the template.

-`useWith` is an optional parameter that can be used to override the global `vash.config.useWith`.
+`options` is an optional parameter that can be used to override the global `vash.config`.

 ## OPTIONS